theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 Then, what changes now?

-In my view (based on what I know on the subject), nothing changes within the state of Jammu and Kashmir or even India.
+In my view (based on what I know on the subject), taking away the autonomy of the state does not change anything within the state of Jammu and Kashmir or even India.
 The ground zero does not change one bit.
-What politicians claim does not matter.
+What politicians claim does not matter---politicians even claim time travel of technology.

-## Addressing the alienation

-If there has to be a change on ground zero, the government must look at the issue of alienation.
-Merely saying 'You are no different than the other Indians' is not enough; giving defensive speeches is not enough.
-We must live up to that promise.
-How to do that should now be a point of focus for the Government of India.

-And what the government does in that direction will tell us if this was akin to what late Mrs Gandhi did, thereby angering the Kashmiris, or this was indeed a genuine attempt at opening arms and accepting Kashmir as a people.
-The next four weeks will give us a whiff of what the direction is, and the next four years will tell us for sure, what will happen later.

 ## But, what changes now